Parents struggle with the unfathomable -- burying their children

 Latest developments

-• Broward Sheriff's deputies were called to the family home of shooter Nikolas Cruz 39 times since 2010.
-The range of emergency calls included: "mentally ill person," "child/elderly abuse," "domestic disturbance," "missing person."
+• Broward County Sheriff's deputies were called to the family home of shooter Nikolas Cruz 39 times since 2010, according to documents obtained by CNN.
+The range of emergency calls included reports of a mentally ill person, child/elderly abuse, domestic disturbance and missing person.
 Details of those calls are not immediately available; most of them are marked "no written report," so it's impossible to know if they involved Cruz.
 The family home was sold in January 2017, according to property records.

-• Cruz confessed to police to being the gunman, according to a probable cause affidavit.
+• Cruz confessed to police that he was the gunman, according to a probable cause affidavit.
 His public defender described him as a "broken human being" who is coming to grips with the pain he has caused.

-• The shooter purchased the firearm used in the shooting, an AR-15 style rifle, legally in Florida nearly a year ago, according Peter J. Forcelli, special agent in charge of the Miami field division of the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+• Cruz purchased the firearm used in the shooting, an AR-15 style rifle, legally in Florida nearly a year ago, according to Peter J. Forcelli, special agent in charge of the Miami field division of the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 High school and Sandy Hook's principals spoke

-The Sheriff's Office identified the 17 victims Thursday -- which included three staff and 14 students.
+The sheriff's office identified the 17 victims Thursday -- which included three staff and 14 students.
 The school is closed for the rest of the week, as the district offers grief counseling to students and their families.

-Ty Thompson, principal of Marjory Stoneman Douglas High School, said he had spoken with the principal of Sandy Hook Elementary School "who gave me some advise on how to move through this, because this is not something that's in the playbook."
+Ty Thompson, principal of Marjory Stoneman Douglas High School, said he had spoken with the principal of Sandy Hook Elementary School "who gave me some advice on how to move through this, because this is not something that's in the playbook."

 "I got some good advice from him and we're going to move forward and get past this," Thompson said at the vigil.
 "As everyone's been saying, this is a great community and we come together as family and I see no different in this scenario."